jmptrader/pubsubsql.github.io/get-started/getting-started-on-linux.md

     $ docker run -t -p 7777:7777 pubsubsql/pss-server
     ```

-You're done and ready to rock, you can see PubSubSQL output in your terminal.
+You're done and ready to rock, you can see PubSubSQL debug output in your terminal.
 PubSubSQL is listening on `DOCKER_HOST:7777`.

+# Building from source

+If you want to run the server locally and build it yourself you'll need a functional Go environment, at least version 1.4.

+- Once you're set up just clone [https://github.com/pubsubsql/pubsubsql](our server repo) and build:

+    ```shell
+    $ go get github.com/pubsubsql/pubsubsql
+    ```

+- It should be ready to run!
+If by any chance pubsubsql binary was not automatically built, build it using

+    ```shell
+    $ go build github.com/pubsubsql/pubsubsql
+    $ go install github.com/pubsubsql/pubsubsql
+    ```

+- Running the server is simple as
+    ```shell
+    $ pubsubsql
+    ```